 Related: Watch journalist Radley Balko discuss the militarization of America's law enforcement

-In the days following the arrest, anonymous law enforcement used tabloids like he New York Post to smear Orta as a hardened criminal.
+In the days following the arrest, anonymous law enforcement employees used tabloids like the New York Post to smear Orta as a hardened criminal.
 The Post quoted a claim from one unnamed cop who said that Orta had "24 previous arrests including for rape, assault and robbery with a boxcutter."
 But when his attorneys ran through the rap sheet with me, I found that Orta had far fewer arrests then this cop had stated—and that he'd never been charged with rape.
 (The lawyers would not go on the record with specifics about their client's past charges or convictions.)

-"Statements have been made in both open court and to the media by "anonymous law enforcement sources, which are demonstrably false and simply misleading."
+"Statements have been made in both open court and to the media by anonymous law enforcement sources, which are demonstrably false and simply misleading."
 Orta's attorney William Aronin told me.
 "We believe these are obvious attempts to prejudice the potential jury pool and the online comments to these articles seem to suggest that it may be working."

 After Orta's release, the harassment continued.
 Orta told me police accused him of armed robbery three times, once even drawing a gun on him in the deli where he worked.
 He has documented his interactions with cops in two videos posted to his YouTube channel.
 In one, from December 2014, Orta, dressed in a white hoodie, incredulously asks an officer why he's being hassled when the robbery suspect they're pursuing was described as being dressed in black.

 The raid had deeply traumatized Orta's mother.
 According to both Orta and Lisa Mercado, she largely stopped eating, speaking to her loved ones, or even leaving the house.